observablehq/plot/README.md

 * **z** - a categorical value to group data into series

 TODO Describe the defaults for fill, stroke, and z.
 Describe how varying color and opacity within a series is not recommended.

+TODO Describe the importance of data order and the **sort** transform.

 TODO Describe how missing or invalid data is handled (broken lines).